Have you had those moments in therapy where you feel stuck or there is looping on issues related to negative life experiences?

 Clients without active substance abuse, self-injury, or safety risks,

-Clients in a stable living situation.
+Clients are in a stable living situation.

 Roles of Primary Therapist and EMDR Therapist

-The EMDR therapist maintains responsibility the impact and effectiveness of the EMDR work both in and out of session.
+The EMDR therapist maintains responsibility for the impact and effectiveness of the EMDR work both in and out of session.

 Feedback about EMDR sessions is regularly provided to the primary therapist by the adjunctive EMDR therapist.